What is a Delivery Exception, How to Prevent it & What to Do if it’s Inevitable

 DHL delivery exceptions

-DHL also refers to their delivery exceptions as shipment exceptions, and since DHL is primarily an international carrier, oftentimes a delay is due to customs.
+DHL also refers to their delivery exceptions as shipment exceptions, and since DHL is primarily an international courier, oftentimes a delay is due to customs.
 Check out their page oncustoms compliance.

-How should ecommerce businesses respond to delivery exceptions?
+3 best ways for ecommerce businesses to respond to delivery exceptions

 Depending on the cause of a delivery exception, you may need to take certain actions.
 Here’s what to do if you notice an exception while a package is in transit.

 You should be able to look online for the exact location of the package and reason for the delivery exception.
-If you are using Australia Post, having the Australia Post tracking number readily available so you can track the shipment and share it with the customer (if you want to give them the ability to track shipments).
+If you are using FedEx, having the FedEx tracking number readily available so you can track the shipment and share it with the customer (if you want to give them the ability to track shipments).

 2. Contact the customer